-Information about specific planning requirements if you are building for older persons housing.
+Information about specific planning requirements for older person's housing units.

-An older persons housing unit is accommodation that is intended only for use by elderly people.
+An older person's housing unit (previously called an elderly person's housing unit) is accommodation that is intended only for use by older people.

-The Proposed Replacement District Plan defines an older person as:
+The Christchurch District Plan defines an older person as:

-The partner, spouse, dependants, or caregiver of an eligible older person also qualify to live in an older person's housing unit.
+The partner, spouse, dependants or caregiver of an eligible older person are also allowed to live in the unit.

-The encumbrance required by the Christchurch District Plan must be registered on the certificate of title of the property before construction of the units commences.
-It provides notice to owners and potential purchasers that the accommodation is for people who meet the Christchurch District Plan definition of an older person only.
+The encumbrance required by the District Plan must be registered on the certificate of title for the property before construction of the units commences.
+It provides notice to owners and potential purchasers that the unit can only be occupied by people who meet the District Plan definition of an older person.

 The Council arranges for preparation and registration of the encumbrance on the certificate of title, in conjunction with your own solicitor.
-To request an encumbrance for a family flat, please fill out the application form: Request for encumbrance (Form P-011) [Doc [DOC, 213 KB] 218KB or PDF [PDF, 42 KB] 44KB]
+To request an encumbrance, please fill out the form: Request for Encumbrance (Form P-011).

-Building work is unable to commence until the encumbrance is registered on the title, so to avoid delays, it is recommended that you submit the request for encumbrance form and the fee either before or when you submit any application for building consent.
+Building work is unable to commence until the encumbrance is registered on the title, so to avoid delays, it is recommended that you submit the request for encumbrance form and the fee either before or when you submit your building consent application.

 Refer to the Resource Management schedule of fees(external link) for registration and discharge of encumbrances.
 Please note that these fees do not include your own solicitor's fees.
 The preparation of the encumbrance or discharge document is done in consultation with your solicitor, as it is a legal document.

-For general enquiries regarding resource consents please contact the Duty Planner at email@example.com.
+For more information or enquiries please contact the Duty Planner.